Wildhoney/IntlClock/README.md

-# IntlClock
+# Klock

-Gift your terminal with an international digital clock supporting all timezones.
+> Gift your terminal with an international digital clock supporting all timezones.